Continue reading on DataGuidance with:

 - Electronic Transaction Proclamation No.1205/2020 ('the Electronic Transaction Proclamation');

-- Licensing and Authorisation of Payment Instrument Issuers Directive No. ONPS/01/2020 ('the Licensing and Authorisation of Payment Instrument Issuers Directive'); and
+- Licensing and Authorization of Payment Instrument Issuers Directive No. ONPS/01/2020 ('the Licensing and Authorization of Payment Instrument Issuers Directive');

 The Constitution